Tozarf/Vercel-Test---Video-Conference/README.md

 \*\*Also everything should be update, but in case it doesn't, write down:

-$ git pull origin develop
+$ git pull origin QA

 That should do.